Cosmopolitan ambassadors in travelling exhibitions

 In our book, we used a cosmopolitan lens to bring into focus the transformational, creative and critical outcomes of cultural encounters involving five principal groups of actors interacting in the mobile contact zones of international exhibitions: the represented culture (past and/or present), encountered primarily through their material culture and the stories connected to it; a diverse range of professionals from the sending institution/s; professionals from the receiving institution/s; visitors to the exhibition, events and programmes, including users of digital media, and others they affect as a result of their encounters; and stakeholders, including communities, sponsors, public funders, diplomats and other public service representatives.

-International exhibitions are intercultural spaces because they create situations of encounter that expose our cultural assumptions and provide us with the opportunity to either dismiss the perspectives of others or re-evaluate our own Successfully navigating these spaces requires sufficient cognitive complexity to deconstruct stereotypes—skills which can be developed over time through different experiences.
+International exhibitions are intercultural spaces because they create situations of encounter that expose our cultural assumptions and provide us with the opportunity to either dismiss the perspectives of others or re-evaluate our own (Arasaratnam, 2011, 2012).
+Successfully navigating these spaces requires sufficient cognitive complexity to deconstruct stereotypes—skills which can be developed over time through different experiences.
 We therefore approached cosmopolitanism and interculturality as relevant to both the goals and the processes of producing international exhibitions; and as something that arguably should be an integral part of all museum practice.

 Cosmopolitan takeaways for international touring exhibitions